-A simple beef tongue recipe that results in tender, melt in your mouth meat.
-The tasty mushroom sauce is optional, but it greatly enhances the dish.
+This simple beef tongue recipe results in tender, melt-in-your-mouth meat.
+The tasty mushroom onion sauce is optional, but it greatly enhances the dish.

-I learned this recipe from my good friend Irina, a wonderful cook who makes many traditional recipes.
-My entire family loves it – yes, even the kids!
+I learned to cook lengua from my friend Irina, a wonderful cook who makes many traditional recipes.
+My entire family loves it - yes, even the kids!